Dr Maebh Long

 Qualifications: PhD English, Dunelm; MA English National University of Ireland, Cork; BA English and German, National University of Ireland, Cork

-Maebh Long is a Senior Lecturer in the English Programme in the School of Arts.
-Her principal areas of research and teaching are modernist and contemporary literature from Ireland, Britain, and Oceania.
-She also has particular interest in Literary Theory and Continental Philosophy.
-She has published widely on Brian O’Nolan/Flann O'Brien, and is the author of Assembling Flann O'Brien (London: Bloomsbury, 2014), an award-winning monograph of theoretical engagements with O’Nolan’s works.
-She is also the editor of O'Nolan's correspondence, which was published as The Collected Letters of Flann O'Brien (Normal, Il: Dalkey Archive Press, 2018).
+Maebh Long is a Senior Lecturer in English and is the Convener of the English Programme.
+Her research interests include modernist and contemporary literature in Ireland, Britain, and Oceania, as well as literary theory and continental philosophy.
+She has published widely on the Irish author Brian O’Nolan/Flann O’Brien and is the author of Assembling Flann O’Brien (Bloomsbury, 2014), as well as the editor of The Collected Letters of Flann O’Brien (Dalkey Archive Press, 2018).

 Modernist and Contemporary Literature in Ireland, Britain and Oceania; Literary Theory